GoogleCloudPlatform/mlops-on-gcp/skew_detection/README.md

-# ML Model Monitoring: Serving Data Skew detection with AI Platform
+# ML Model Monitoring: Data Skew detection with AI Platform

 This directory includes code example of how you can implement a serving data skew detection system for deployed ML models to AI Platform Prediction.